Warping/ObjectTracker/README.md

-# AutoTurret
+# Object Tracker
-A simple turret with the ability to predict the path of a ground based target
+A tracker with the ability to predict the path of a ground based target

+# Projection Algorithm
+The algorithm for the de-projection of the 2d image involves grabbing a depth map of the current camera frame and AI to find the object we want the depth of.
+The algorithm then takes the depth value and pixel positions to calculate the 3d point in space.
+We can then track this point over time for path prediction

-# Algorithm
+# Prediction Algorithm
 The algorithm used takes into account the positions of a target and calculates the speeds and accelerations for each point and uses those to determine if the taregt is on a parabolic path.
 If the target is on a parabolic path, the agorithm